lordpiti/footballAPI/README.md

 The structure of the API implementation follows a classic 3-layer architecture (Presentation->Service->Data), while the service runs on a separate thread in parallel with it.

+All class library projects have been migrated to .NET Standard 2.0.
+The API itself targets .NET Core 2.2 but can target other implementation of .NET.

 ## API Specification
 https://footballsandbox.azurewebsites.net/swagger/index.html